jalexanderlabs/Setting-Up-a-SOC-Lab/README.md

 Now I need to run the Splunk license.
 To do this, I used the "cd"(change directory) command to make my way to the splunk folder and ran ./splunk start --accept-license.
 After this, it prompted me to create an admin account user name and password, which for learning purposes will be 1234 and 12345678.
 I now have splunk fully installed and ready to start using!

 Note: To reverse the "Sudo Su" command in Linux, put in the "Exit command".

 IMPORTANT NOTE: Originally the instructions where a little confusing since it only showed the application installing after the command tar xvzf splunk_installer.tgz.
 After a little research and going back to previous labs, I had to utilize the "cd" command to go to Downloads>Splunk and then utilize the "ls" command to show me the splunk installer file.
 Then, after I ran the xvzf splunk_installer.tgz command it installed as intended.

+IMPORTANT COMMANDS:
+Splunk Start-This command is used to start the Splunk server.
+This command starts all the necessary Splunk processes and enables the server to accept incoming data.
+If the server is already running, this command will have no effect.
+Splunk Stop-This command is used to stop the Splunk server.
+This command stops all the running Splunk processes and disables the server from accepting incoming data.
+If the server is not running, this command will have no effect.
+Splunk Restart-This command is used to restart the Splunk server.
+This command stops all the running Splunk processes and then starts them again.
+This is useful when changes have been made to the Splunk configuration files or when the server needs to be restarted for any other reason.
+Splunk Add Oneshot-This command is used to add a single event to the Splunk index.
+This is useful for testing purposes or for adding individual events that may not be part of a larger data stream.
+Splunk Search- This command is used to search for data in the Splunk index.
+This command can be used to search for specific events, as well as to perform more complex searches using Splunk's search language.
+***Splunk Help- This is the most important, as it lists all of the help options.